yash-jivani/Learn-React-CS/README.md

-# Handle Array With List
+# Nested List with Nested Array

-Make an array.
+Make Nested Array

-Why use map function, not for loop
+Understand Nested Array

-Make List With an array
+Use the map function

-Make list with an array of objects
+Use function map function